-Information on off-setting can be found in the School Admissions section of Bradford local authority's website and on the Gov.UK webpage.
+Information on off-setting can be found in the School Admissions section of Bradford local authority's website and on the webpage 'Summer Born Children - Starting School: Advice for parents.

 Where parents feel that their summer born child's needs are such that they would benefit from starting school later, they should first discuss with the Academy what is available in school to meet the needs of the youngest children.